KharchenkoAnastasia/Airbus-Ship-Detection/README.md

 Ensure that the training dataset is properly configured and accessible within the script.
 You may need to adjust the script parameters, such as the number of epochs or batch size, to suit your specific requirements.

-#### **Dataset**

-- train_ship_segmentations_v2.csv: This file contains the RLE (Run Length Encoded is a way to encode image pixels in a more summerized way, especially when images have a black or white background) masks of ships in each image.
-If there are no ships, the EncodedPixel column is blank.
-- train_v2: v2 contains the combined Train and Test images of the original dataset.
-- test_v2: A folder with test images, size 768x768 px.
-- sample_submission_v2csv: a file containing all the ImageId for the predictions of ships on those images.